 Figs, Pineapple, Kiwis, Papaya: These contain vegetable enzymes that dissolve protein and connective tissues.
 Apply a fruit mash or slices over the meat and leave for a few hours.
 These work best on thin cuts.

-Baking Soda: Just like salt, baking soda will break down proteins as the meat draws it in.
+Baking Soda: Just like salt, baking soda will break down proteins as it’s drawn in.
 Two different ways to do this: Sprinkle baking soda all over, rub it in a bit and then let sit (refrigerated) for several hours.
-You could also make a baking soda/water paste and slather it over the meat.
-Let it marinate for several hours.
+You could also make a baking soda/water paste and slather it over product.
+Let it sit for several hours.
 Rinse well before cooking to remove all the baking soda.
 From 50 Quick Tips For The Kitchen .

-Did you know: Marinade recipes typically contain three things: An acid, an oil, herbs and spices for flavor.
+Did you know: Marinade recipes typically contain three things: An acid, an oil, herbs and spices.
 Why?

-Tip: When using a strong acid based marinade, use glass dishes since stainless steel can react to the acid which will affect the meat.
+Tip: When using a strong acid based recipe, use glass dishes since stainless steel can react to the acid which will affect the final product.

 Looking for some recipes to try?
 See this page for over a dozen ideas.